nus-cs2103-AY2122S2/ip/README.md

 > Good programmers write code that humans can understand.”
 > -Martin Fowler.

-## What is Duke?
+## What is Nexus?
 ***
-Duke is a basic Todo List with a built-in interface for users to interact with.
+Nexus is a basic Todo List with a built-in interface for users to interact with.

 **Features include:**
 - [x] ~~Adding new Tasks~~ **IMPROVED!
 Able to add specific tasks such as: Todo, Deadlines and Events!**